fizw/Discord-Server-Nuker-332x/README.md

 # Made by 332x

-Press "CODE" and "download as ZIP"
+Press "CODE" and "download ZIP"

 Once downloaded, extract it with winrar